NeonCRM Technical Support

 Technical support is a resource for NeonCRM system users requiring assistance with troubleshooting specific data issues.
 Questions related to data import, setting up & customizing your system, or general questions about NeonCRM modules are best addressed in one-on-one consultation with our Professional Services department.
 More information on consultation is available here.

 The Support Center is a knowledge base, community, and customer portal.
-To access the support center, click on the Global Settings Gear icon and select Support Center.
+To access the support center, click on the settings cog and select Support Center.

 The quickest and most effective way to find answers to questions about Neon is to search our existing Knowledge Base.
 Our Knowledge Base contains a wide variety of helpful and regularly updated articles.

 Enter your question or search keywords into the search bar at the top of the help window.
 This will return help articles which match your search criteria.
 Clicking on an article will open it within the help window to review.

 If you cannot find your answer in those articles, you can open up the Full Support Center by clicking on the View Original Article Button next to the article title.
 This gives you access to more resources in the support center including the; Knowledge Base and Community.

 If you are still unable to find an answer to your question you may submit a request to Technical Support.